Attack of the Giant Beast

 That’s when the Gigantor made a final, fateful observation.
 As George slid up and backwards in the seat, the scholarly beast saw the pee stain in George’s khaki slacks.

 The Gigantor: completely grossed out.
 It winced, scrunched its face muscles.
 Sour face.
 Wildly disgusted.
-The thing looked like it was about to walk away and simply leave George there, unmolested, leave him screaming all by himself into the night or until his sanity came back.
+The beast looked like it was about to walk away and simply leave George there, unmolested, leave him screaming all by himself into the night or until his sanity came back.

 But no. Suddenly the monster cooked up a whole new emotion.
 Another extreme expression: now its face hosted a look of hysterical illumination—a very, very bright idea!
 Bright but sad.
 It seemed proud of itself but it also looked a little sad for future-George, like it knew its latest glory would come at poor George’s expense.

 It reached down and THWOPP (wigglewobble)!
 It whipped out its sex, and the thing had the girth of those white slinky tube tunnels they use to get between the white tents if there’s an Ebola outbreak.
-The beast took a big, big breath, cheeks full of air—two hot air balloons—and then it hell-hosed George’s dad’s convertible with the pressure of maybe seven screaming firehoses all laid over each other to create a unified, metal pipe of pee.
+The beast took a big, big breath, cheeks full of air—two hot air balloons—and then it hell-hosed George’s dad’s convertible with the pressure of maybe seven screaming firehoses all laid over each other to create a unified, metal pipe of rubbing-alcohol-smelling pee.

 He woke up when a black duck, slick and wet, poked his eyebrow (it could have blinded him) with its beak.
 The blue monster was long gone, probably across the state line, but the distant perma-earthquake of its soccer-player speed kept the pee-puddle steadily rippling.
 Then, over the horizon, the giant sang a song that was a little like elephants trying to harmonize.